HONDA VFR750 (1995 - 1998) Review

 Honda VFR750 owners' reviews on MCN

-We currently have 29 owners' reviews on the MCN website, with an overall score of 4.6 stars out of 5.
-That's a very strong showing, and the Build Quality and Reliability score of 4.8 stars goes even further to indicate how fond buyers are with their purchase.
+Our Honda VFR 750 owners' reviews are very positive, and the Build Quality and Reliability score of 4.8 stars goes even further to indicate how fond buyers are with their purchase.
 The only prevailing negatives are suspension and brake woes with the standard items.
 Both are easily rectified if required, though.

 Value vs rivalsNext up: Equipment